kreidler/SBus_Decoder/README.md

 * Ch1 - Ch16: The Ch number indicates the position of the signal in the bank.
 The drop-down list allows to select the channel number from the S.Bus.
 You can switch any channel transmitted from the console to any of the decoder's outputs.
 In the drop-down list of each output, you can select the value "FS".
 Selecting this value means that the failsafe is set for output.
 The signal will be output as a PWM with a pulse length of 1000 μs or 2000 μs.

 * Checkbox Switches: If unchecked, the decoder will work described above.
 If checked, the Channels of Bank A and B can be assigned as low / high output without any PWM signal on the line.
 This output can be used to control the common Arduino relay modules.
 It does not matter if "Switches" is active (checked) as long as the channels will be left blank.
-Ch 9 and 10 are blocked and can be used for PWM (Servo) operation only.

 Attention: Not all receivers will send a communication loss signal to the S.Bus.
 Check that the output signals for your receiver are correct.